RPC methods

 ---|---|---|---|

-Core RPC Method | Medium | n/a | storefront-core package |
+Core RPC Method | Medium | n/a | storefront-core |

-storefront:custom-rpc:extend | Low | No | Nuxt module (or application) |
+storefront:custom-rpc:extend | Low | No | Application or Modules |

 `rpcDir`/`rpcMethodNames` | Highest | Yes | Application |

-Calling Custom RPC Methods
+Using Custom RPC Methods in Components and Composables

 After defining and registering your custom RPC methods, you need a way to call them from your components or composables.
 Two options are available, depending on your needs: